microsoft/mona-saas/README.md

 # Mona for SaaS

-[The Azure Marketplace is by nature an event-driven system.](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-life-cycle) Customers purchase subscriptions to your SaaS app.
-They might change their subscriptions or purchase more seats.
-Occasionally they cancel their subscriptions.
-These crucial events are the pulse of your SaaS app.
+[The Azure Marketplace is an event-driven system.](https://learn.microsoft.com/partner-center/marketplace-offers/partner-center-portal/pc-saas-fulfillment-life-cycle) Customers purchase subscriptions to your SaaS app.
+They can change their subscriptions or purchase more seats.
+Some customers might cancel their subscriptions.
+These crucial events are the pulse of your organization.
 Mona embraces this event-driven design by publishing all Marketplace-related events to [a custom Event Grid topic](https://learn.microsoft.com/azure/event-grid/custom-topics) deployed in your environment.
 [From there, you can handle the events however you want.](https://learn.microsoft.com/azure/event-grid/event-handlers) By default, Mona deploys a set of [Logic Apps](https://learn.microsoft.com/azure/logic-apps/logic-apps-overview) that enable you to control how your SaaS app responds to Marketplace events in a simple low/no-code environment.

 ## Quickstart